melizalab/jill/README.md

 There is an ongoing effort to develop third-party drivers for general-purpose DAQ cards, including the Intan RHD2000 eval board (see <https://github.com/dmeliza/jack_rhd2000>). **JILL** modules can interoperate with any existing JACK modules (e.g. for filtering, synthesis, and visualization).
 JACK is well-tested and has a large user community.

+JILL is under active development and is used in a wide range of experiments.
 Want to learn more?
-Check out the [wiki](https://github.com/dmeliza/jill/wiki)
+Check out the [wiki](https://github.com/dmeliza/jill/wiki).